varnishcache/varnish-cache/doc/sphinx/phk/ip_address.rst

 Inter-Domain Routing or "CIDR" netmasks of any random size, getaddrinfo(3) did not grow to be able to translate "192.168.61/23" into something useful.

-I belive there were also some lilliputian dispute about the fact that `192.168.61` would return `192.168.0.61` to stay backwards compatible, whereas `192.168.61/23` would return `192.168.61.0 + 255.255.254.0`.
+I believe there were also some lilliputian dispute about the fact that `192.168.61` would return `192.168.0.61` to stay backwards compatible, whereas `192.168.61/23` would return `192.168.61.0 + 255.255.254.0`.